ferranrigual/ferranrigual.github.io/_posts/2016-01-26-social-business-city-barcelona.markdown

 Last week I attended the [SBC Barcelona ceremony][sbcCeremony], a yearly event from the [Social Business City Barcelona][sbc] where guests from different organizations talk about their work with social businesses.

 *Professor Muhammad Yunus* was invited to the conference.
-He is one of my greatest inspirors and the reason I attended the event, I enjoyed his contributions to the debate and speeches, but there is another guest who was, for me, even more pleasant to hear: *Cristóbal Colón*.
+He is the reason I attended the event and one of my greatest inspirors, I enjoyed his contributions to the debate and speeches, but there is another guest who was, for me, even more pleasant to hear: *Cristóbal Colón*.

 ![The debate](/assets/2016-02/sbc-debate.jpg)